PublicI/state-lawmakers-disclosures/README.md

 ## Data dictionary
-**record_id**: a unique ID that identifies each lawmaker-employer/business interest relationship
+**cpi_id**: a unique ID that identifies each lawmaker-employer/business interest relationship
 **lawmaker_id**: an ID unique to each lawmaker, provided by NIMSP
 **lawmaker**: a lawmaker’s name
 **state**: a lawmaker’s state, provided by NIMSP